-- 1. Coordinated Effort and Enhanced Communications In those counties where the District Attorney has received funding from the Board, it is recommended that they: - Dedicate staff to motor vehicle theft using the vertical prosecution model which allows a prosecutor to develop expertise by handling a prosecution from start to finish. - Assist in the coordination of investigations within the county. - Collect and disseminate information / intelligence to agencies in the county through monthly / weekly meetings.
+1. Coordinated Effort and Enhanced Communications

+Dedicate staff to motor vehicle theft using the vertical prosecution model which allows a prosecutor to develop expertise by handling a prosecution from start to finish.

-Working in coordination with the Police Department and other agencies, District Attorney's offices receiving grants from the Board have conducted a number of successful investigations into car theft rings, chop shops, dismantlers, and salvage yards.
+- Assist in the coordination of investigations within the county. - Collect and disseminate information / intelligence to agencies in the county through monthly / weekly meetings. - Working in coordination with the Police Department and other agencies, District Attorney's offices receiving grants from the Board have conducted a number of successful investigations into car theft rings, chop shops, dismantlers, and salvage yards.
 Also the use of SAFETNet - entering targets of major case investigations into the Secure Automated Fast Event Tracking Network (SAFETNet) through the New York / New Jersey High Intensity Drug Trafficking Area Regional Intelligence Center (HIDTA) or the New York State Intelligence Center is essential and effective.